jstemmer/rehook/README.md

 You can now add components to process incoming requests.
 The arrow indicates the order in which the request flows through the components.
-If a component cannot handle a request, it will give a reason an further processing is stopped.
+If a component cannot handle a request, it will give a reason and further processing is stopped.

 Since this webhook will accept Github webhook requests, let's first add a